jodosh/EQ-Tools/WardHarvest/README.md

 makeSignup.py: This creates an HTML document so you can keep track of who was assigned to each house.

-##Known Bugs
+##Known Bugs/Limitations

-makeSheets.py does not handle non-ASCII chars.. if Sheet1.tsv has utf-8 chars, ñ for example, this will fail.
+- If Google changes its URL structure, gpsStamp.py will not be able to pull GPS locations from the URL and will fail.
+- utf-8 support is implimented, but not tested